 If a landlord does not fulfil their duties, the council will serve a remedial notice which sets out:

 - which duties the landlord has failed to comply with

 - what action should be taken

 Action is required within 28 days.
-If they do not agree with the notice, landlords can submit a written appeal during that period.
+If they do not agree with the notice, landlords can appeal.

 Penalties for landlords failing to meet their duties

 If a landlord fails to comply with the remedial notice, the council will arrange, with the tenant’s consent, for an authorised person to take the action to install the alarm.
 The council will also impose a penalty charge on those landlords who do not comply, which can be up to £5,000.
 This will cover the cost of carrying out the works and cost incurred in doing so.

 If you have concerns regarding fire safety or carbon monoxide in a rented property, contact us.